Race and ethnicity in censuses: Armenia

 People in Armenia (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Armenia also enumerated people by ethnicity in its post-Soviet censuses of 2001 and 2011.

 Azerbaijan

 People in Azerbaijan (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Azerbaijan also enumerated people by ethnicity in its post-Soviet censuses of 1999 and 2009.

 Bahrain

 Bahrain enumerated people by ethnicity in 1965 and 2010.
 The 2010 Bahrain census also enumerated people by their religious beliefs.

 Bangladesh

 British India (which Bangladesh was a part of) enumerated its population by race between 1872 and 1941.

 Brunei

-Since 1945, Brunei enumerated people by ethnicity in all censuses since 1947.
+Brunei enumerated people by ethnicity in all censuses since 1947.